-The following cannot be funded or used as match:
+The following cannot be funded:

-2. Direct costs if any other costs incurred for the same purposes in like circumstances have been allocated as indirect costs.
+- Direct costs if any other costs incurred for the same purposes in like circumstances have been allocated as indirect costs.
 See 2 C.F.R.
-Section 200.403(d).

-- If the applicant agency or a related party owns the space used by the program, the fair market rental value of the space cannot be used a match or reimbursed under the federal share. - Tax preparation fees - Accounting services - Equipment repair and maintenance for any item not purchased with JAG funds excluding allocated copy contracts that include toner, supplies, etc. - In-kind rent when not supported by a recent, written, fair market rental value estimate from a real estate professional or landlord - "Gas cards" or comparable cards whose usage and expenditures cannot be tracked care expenses - Other costs such as liability insurance on buildings, capital improvements, property losses and expenses, mortgage payments, real estate purchases, construction. - Audit costs, even if required under federal guidelines. - Lawn care expenses.
+Section 200.403(d). - If the applicant agency or a related party owns the space used by the program, the fair market rental value of the space cannot be used as a match or reimbursed under the federal share. - Tax preparation fees - Accounting services - Technology costs that comprise an Information technology system (as defined in 2 CFR 200.1) with a total cost greater than \$5,000 (must be classified as Equipment). - Equipment repair and maintenance for any item not purchased with JAG funds excluding allocated copy contracts that include toner, supplies, etc. - In-kind rent when not supported by a recent, written, fair market rental value estimate from a real estate professional or landlord - "Gas cards" or comparable cards whose usage and expenditures cannot be tracked care expenses - Other costs such as liability insurance on buildings, capital improvements, property losses and expenses, mortgage payments, real estate purchases, construction. - Audit costs, even if required under federal guidelines. - Lawn care expenses.